braxtons12/Cnx/README.md

 However, the gcc + system allocator pairing does the most consistent performance (lowest average standard deviation and smallest abs(averaged median - averaged average)).
-That said, it's also the slowest pairing, and the clang + system allocator pairing comes in at a close second in terms of consitency while still being the second fastest overall.
+That said, it's also the slowest pairing, and the clang + system allocator pairing comes in at a close second in terms of consistency while still being the second fastest overall.
 Lastly, you'll see the clang + jemalloc pairing is the most __consistently__ fast option to use (highest average and highest averaged median).

-This was the performance for formatting builtin types (u32, i32, f32, cstring.
+This was the performance for formatting builtin types (u32, i32, f32, cstring. `CnxString`'s
-`CnxString`'s `CnxFormat` implementation simply forwards itself, so it's about as expensive as passing a cstring to `printf`), but it would be reasonable to expect this to translate to custom types as well.
+`CnxFormat` implementation simply forwards itself, so it's about as expensive as passing a cstring to `printf`).
+That said, it would be reasonable to expect this performance to extend to printing for custom types as well.

 ### Testing